damianhakert/damianhakert.github.io/source/posts/2016-11-22-android-builds-gitlab-ci.html.md

 This will help make sure our tests run smoothly.

-Now that we've got the project setup, let's look at how we integrate Gitlab CI.
+Now that we've got the project setup, let's look at how we integrate GitLab CI.

 ## Setting Up Our CI Config
 We want to be able to configure our project such that our app is built and has both the unit and functional tests run upon checkin.
-To do so, we have to create our Gitlab CI config file, which is named ```.gitlab-ci.yml``` and is located in the root of our project.
+To do so, we have to create our GitLab CI config file, which is named ```.gitlab-ci.yml``` and is located in the root of our project.

 So, first things first: If you're just here for the copy-pasta, here is a ```.gitlab-ci.yml``` that will build and test your app upon checkin: